What are ciliopathies?

 Primary features

-- Short arms and legs and shortening of the fingers (brachydactyly) may be present.
+• Shortening of the arms, legs, fingers and toes (brachydactyly) may be present.

-- Renal disease due to polycystic or nephronophthisis-like kidney symptoms which may progress into renal insufficiency, mainly associated with mutations in certain genes such as IFT140 so far.
+• Renal disease due to polycystic or nephronophthisis-like kidney symptoms which may progress into renal insufficiency.

 Impact of JATD

-- There is no causative therapy available for JATD to date, therapeutic options are limited to supportive measures such as mechanical ventilation or thoracic expansion surgery in severe cases and appropriate treatment of respiratory infections.
+• There is no curative therapy available for JATD to date, therapeutic options are limited to supportive measures such as mechanical ventilation or thoracic expansion surgery in severe cases and appropriate treatment of respiratory infections.
 Renal disease should be diagnosed early and patients should receive appropriate supportive treatment such as dialysis and renal transplantation.
 Retinal disease should be excluded and/or monitored via regular ERG (electroretinogram) examinations.

 Find out more